IQSS/geoconnect/local_setup.md

 ### Run the python shell (if needed)

 1.  ```cd``` into your geoconnect directory
-2. activate the virtual environment and run the server
+2. Activate the virtual environment and run the server

 ```
 workon geoconnect